“The middle frontier ahead!” Archie Vicar, the well-known motoring scribe, has a closer look at the 1981 Ford Cortina 2.0 GL.

 Archie Vicar considers the choices afforded to varietists enjoying a higher income.

-[Note: due to the poor quality of the original images, stock photos have been used.)
+The Motoring and Driving Register, July 1967.
+Photography by Cyril Leadbeater.
+Owing to the poor quality of the original images, stock photos have been used.

-(Note: owing to the very poor quality of the original publication´s images, stock images have been used.)
+From Motorist’s Illustrated Digest, Dec 1965.
+Photos by Douglas Land-Windermere.
+Owing to the very poor quality of the original images, stock photography has been used.